Jeffrey-Jia/csci-5611--Project-3/README.md

       - The obstacles are also draw in 3d and textured (both the planets and the asteroid).

   - Orientation Smoothing (10)
-      - As the rocket changes direction, the direction the tip of the rocket faces is the same as the direction the rocket is traveling.
+      - As the rocket ship changes direction, the direction the tip of the rocket ship faces is the same as the direction the rocket ship is traveling.
 This change occurs gradually.

   - Planning Rotation (10)
-      - There are times when my agent, the rocket, can only fit through a passage if it is oriented in the correct fashion.
+      - There are times when my agent, the rocket ship, can only fit through a passage if it is oriented in the correct fashion.
           - Since I can decide the locations of my obstacles, I put two near each other with a small gap where the longest dimension would not fit to see if my agent(s) would pass through it properly, which it did.